 The AMF shall include the allowed NSSAI for the current PLMN and may include the mapping of the allowed NSSAI to the configured NSSAI for the HPLMN contained in the requested NSSAI from the UE if available, in the REGISTRATION ACCEPT message if the UE included the requested NSSAI in the REGISTRATION REQUEST message and the AMF allows one or more S-NSSAIs in the requested NSSAI.
 The AMF may also include rejected NSSAI in the REGISTRATION ACCEPT message.
 Rejected NSSAI contains S-NSSAI(s) which was included in the requested NSSAI but rejected by the network associated with rejection cause(s).

+But the UE shall add the rejected S-NSSAI(s) if receiving the rejected NSSAI in the CONFIGURATION UPDATE COMMAND message.

+From 5.4.4.2 in TS 24.501,